secretstartups/handbook/finance/expenses/index.html.md

 - Your shipping and billing address(es)
 - Your credit card information
 - Your full name
-- Any other data that is personal to you that you would not want publicly known
+- Any other data that is personal to you that should not want publicly known

 At a minimum, information about the items/products purchased and the total purchase amount should be visible so managers can validate the expense reimbursement amount requested along with the actual items and total purchase price.